SEO for Solicitors: How Law Firms Get Found on Google (2026)

 Month 3 - Technical + Measurement:

-• Run a speed test and fix anything under 50 on mobile
+• Run a speed test and fix anything scoring under 50 on mobile

 • Add LegalService and Attorney schema